Kent-and-Co/bktsk-yt-scheduler/README.md

 ### Is this able to show the calendar?

 I'm sorry this function is now in progress.
 Please wait for that!
 Instead of this feature, you can use iframe of Google Calendar.
 Add your iCalendar with the URL and get the code of iframe on the setting page of the Google Calendar.
 Now you can put the calendar on any other space!!

 ### Donation?

-I'm so happy to get donation.
+I'm so happy to get a donation.
 There's an account to donate on PayPal.
 <https://paypal.me/sasagar>

 ### How can I use the post type?